-The subdivision request is for three (3) lots in keeping with the existing A-5a zoning.
-Although a dedicable water system is a requirement of the code, it would be unreasonable for the subdividers alone to shoulder the costs associated with upgrading the DWS system to service the subject property and the proposed subdivided lots.
-It would be unreasonable to expect the owners to construct the required service facilities upgrades and extensions to serve the three (3) lots.
-Therefore, in lieu of constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for the pending 3-lot subdivision, a more reasonable alternative can be allowed through Rule 22, Water Variance.
+The subdivision request is for six (6) lots in keeping with the existing A-5a zoning.
+Although a dedicable water system is a requirement of the code, it would be unreasonable for the subdividers alone to shoulder the costs associated with upgrading the DWS system to service the subject property and the six (6) proposed subdivided lots.
+It would be unreasonable to expect the owners to construct the required service facilities upgrades and extensions to serve the six (6) lots.
+The request is for only six (6) lots, so this variance request is reasonable.
+Therefore, in lieu of constructing water system improvements to either extend/upgrade the DWS facilities, some two (2) miles distance, or provide a private water system to DWS standards for the pending 6-lot subdivision, a more reasonable alternative can be allowed through Rule 22, Water Variance.

 The above special and unusual circumstances would deprive the applicant from developing this property and interferes with the best use of this property.

-Therefore, for this 3-lot subdivision, the best use and manner of the development allows for individual rain water catchment system in keeping with the agricultural character of the area.
+Therefore, for this 6-lot subdivision, the best use and manner of the development allows for individual rain water catchment system in keeping with the rural, agricultural character of the area.